Gexkill/sweng2/RASD/src/index.md

 * The taxi driver activates the slide button on his personal activity.

-**Exit conditions :** The system actualises the personal activity of the driver with the relevant informations.
-If the taxi driver selected the available button, he can now see in which waiting queue he is and his position.
+**Exit conditions :** The system actualises the personal activity of the driver with the relevant information.
+If the taxi driver has selected the available button, he can now see in which waiting queue he is and his position.

 **Exceptions :** There are no exceptions for this use case.

 ### Taxi driver responds to a request
-**Name :** Taxi driver responds to request
+**Name :** Taxi driver responds to a request
 **Actors :** Taxi driver
 **Entry conditions :**